Paliak/PaliaksNotes/docs/Authority/index.md

 ![Login prompt on the config manager page of PWM](Assets/config_manager.jpg)

-Here we can get the db and the config but there doesn't seem to be anything interesting inside.
+Here we can get the db and the config but there doesn’t seem to be anything interesting inside.

 ![Config manager page after logging in](Assets/config_manager_auth.jpg)

-Going over to the editor page we're greeted with a ton of options.
+Going over to the editor page we’re greeted with a ton of options.
 Most interesting is the ldap connection page where we seem to be able to change the ldap url the service with try to authenticate to.

 ![ldap connection settings of the PWM application](Assets/ldap_connection_settings.jpg)

-Let's change the ldap url to point to our vm and start responder to see if we can snatch some creds.
+Let’s change the ldap url to point to our vm and start responder to see if we can snatch some creds.

 ![The ldap connection address field after entering attacker vm ip](<Assets/change_ldap_url.jpg>)